It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this ChristmasRead More

-To help you out, we’ve compiled a list of the best kids 26″ wheel mountain bikes from a variety of manufacturers that realise that not everybody wants or can fit onto an adult 27.5!
+To help you out, we’ve compiled a list of the best kids 26″ wheel mountain bikes from a variety of manufacturers that realise that not everybody wants or can fit onto an adult 27.5″ wheel MTB!
 We’ve also added some new ‘compact’ framed bikes from Whyte that have been designed for the youth/small rider market.

 The best kids 26″ wheel mountain bikes

-One of our local British cycling coaches has a fleet of these for the kids to hoon around on and without fail I’m always impressed with how well the Bonali bike is put together.
+One of our local British cycling coaches has a fleet of these for the kids to race around on and without fail I’m always impressed with how well the Hoy Bonaly bike is put together.
 It’s common knowledge that Sir Chris Hoy has an incredibly high attention to detail, which goes someway to explaining the drawer full of Gold medals!

 Giant are the world’s largest manufacturer of bicycles with a range that covers all ages and disciplines.
 New for 2018, and superseding the Revel, is the ATX that comes in the ATX1 and ATX2 models.
 Thankfully, Giant have decided to continue with youth sized XXS and XS frames complimented by 26″ wheels.

-The Giant ATX2 is a lightweight aluminium framed mountain bike for juniors and small adults, and sports a 100mm travel SR Suntour XCT fork, which is an entry level fork that is best suited to forest trails and gravel tracks rather than rocky downhill runs.
+The Giant ATX2 is a lightweight aluminium framed mountain bike for juniors and small adults, and sports an SR Suntour XCT suspension fork with 100m of travel.
+This is an entry level fork that is best suited to forest trails and gravel tracks rather than crazy downhill runs.

-The ATX2 has a 21 speed drivetrain.
-It uses Shimano Tourney shifters for changing through the cogs, and derailleurs front and rear.
-In addition there is a Prowheel triple chainset at the front.
+The ATX2 has 21 gears and it uses Shimano Tourney thumb operated shifters for changing through the cassette.
+In addition there is a Prowheel triple chainset at the front – this isn’t as simple as a single ring, but should suit kids confident in changing gear.
 An upgrade from 2017’s Revel is the addition of Tektro mechanical disc brakes.
 Other component such as the bars, stem and saddle are sourced from the enormous Giant ‘own brand’ parts bin.

-So the ATX2 is an entry level MTB aimed at junior riders that are looking to get out and enjoy some moderate off road riding and it retails for £375.Available at Tredz Available at Cyclestore
+So the ATX2 is an entry level MTB aimed at junior riders that are looking to get out and enjoy some moderate off road riding and it retails for £375.Also available to pre-order at Cyclestore

 Contessa is the name given to the Scott range for both girls and women and comprises a broad selection of bikes that cover all disciplines.